GianpaoloBranca/SoftwareEng2/scratches/PPD/PPD.md

 * Required development schedule:

     The schedule for our project was not particularly stretched out.
-SCED is set to NOMINAL
+SCED is set to Nominal.

 <!----->
 \begin{table}[H]